brianritchie1312/icat.ansible/README.md

 * You may need to get valid ssh key before running.
 * You can add '-vvvv' to the end of the ansible-playbook command to see better debugging
 * You can use '--tags "tag"' or '--skip-tags "tag"' to control which tasks run
-* If you use the inventory instead of '/etc/ansible/hosts' you may need to add '--connection=local' onto the command for localhost

 Author Information